4.1.3. Rules for adding attributes to roads and road sections

 2. For major localities (with paved roads extending at least 5 km)

-Territories with a medium-sized population and an abundance of medium-sized (100-1000 inhabitants) and small (less than 100 residents) localities.
+Sparsely populated territories with an abundance of medium-sized (100–1000 residents) and small (less than 100 residents) localities.

 Street leading to:

-1. Not less than 2-3 medium- and small-sized rural localities (that are paved and extend more than 10 km)
+1. A least 2–3 medium-sized and small rural localities (paved and more than 10 km long)

 4.1.3.1.2.
 Local roads (class 6)

-General rules for assigning roads to a class can be found under point 3.3.2.1.6.
+General rules for assigning roads to a class are found under point 3.3.2.1.6.

 For Russia and other former Soviet countries, this chart provides more information: